ixmanuel/creation-pods/README.md

 It manages the creation of collaborators without hard-coding references in methods.

 ### Keywords
-inversion control, dependency injection, factory method
+inversion control, dependency injection, factory method, builder

 ### Goal
-Testable and maintainable code by avoiding hard-coded references in methods.
+Testable, reusable and maintainable code by avoiding hard-coded references in methods.

 ### Benefits
 - Creating dependency objects only in convenience constructors.
 - Avoiding a global dependency injection container.
-- Switching default implementations with alternatives and test objects.
+- Switching default implementations with alternatives and test's objects.

 ### Advantages of the language
 - Referencing of classes and interfaces with its namespace.